ronsen/sveltekit-starter/README.md

 # sveltekit-starter

-A simple CRUD project using SvelteKit, Prisma, sqlite, Tailwind CSS, and TypeScript.
+A simple CRUD project using SvelteKit, Prisma, sqlite, Tailwind CSS, and TypeScript with many-to-many relationship example.

 Clone this project: